mannyyang/vuetable-2/README.md

 # Contributions
 Any contribution to the code must be done to the `next` branch.

+Two builds are needed before publishing:

+1. Library dist build: `npm run bundle`
+2. Storybook prod build: `npm run storybook:build`

+Then, use standard-version to commit a new version.

 # License
 Vuetable is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).